bakerlisa/React_MERN/README.md

 R - React </br>
 N - Node </br>

-Also used Postman, JS, HTML, CSS, npm
+Also used Postman, JS, HTML, CSS, npm, terminal, github, and blood swear and tears 😂

 This folder if FULL, probably too full of MERN stuff!
 And I must say I do love me some react.
 If you're familiart with JS and ES6 React should be no problem!